Tren Maya: History

+Prior proposals

+Efforts to reconnect the southeastern states of Mexico through rail infrastructure had been discussed for decades.
+During his presidential campaign, Enrique Peña Nieto pledged to construct the Transpeninsular Train Mérida-Punta Venado.
+However, the project was canceled on 30 January 2015 due to budget cuts.

+Yucatán Governor Ivonne Ortega Pacheco also proposed a Rapid Train and City-Rail project aimed at connecting Mérida with key tourist destinations within the state.

+In 2009, Grupo Aeroportuario del Sureste (ASUR) presented a proposal to operate an electric train connecting Cancún International Airport to Tulum.
+Similarly, Quintana Roo Governor Roberto Borge proposed a light rail system along the same route.

+Proposal

-The Mayan Train project was announced in September 2018 by Mexican president-elect Andrés Manuel López Obrador, following earlier proposals to build a shorter 900 km line.
-Previous presidential administrations had also proposed their own high-speed rail projects, but were unsuccessful in attaining funding.
-It would use existing right of way from Ferrosur as well as new tracks constructed through the jungle.
+The Tren Maya project was announced in September 2018 by Mexican president-elect Andrés Manuel López Obrador, following earlier proposals to build a shorter 900 km line.
+Previous presidential administrations had also proposed their own passenger rail projects, but were unsuccessful in attaining funding.
+It would use existing right of way from the Ferrosur as well as new tracks constructed through the jungle.
 The project was derided by political opposition groups as a stunt for López Obrador, who had also cancelled a major airport project in Mexico City favored by his predecessor.
 The Zapatista Army of National Liberation announced that it would oppose the project.

 December 2019 consultation

-On 15 November 2019, President López Obrador declared that a referendum on the Mayan Train would be held on 15 December 2019 in Chiapas, Tabasco, Campeche, Yucatán, and Quintana Roo.
+On November 15, 2019, President López Obrador declared that a referendum on the Mayan Train would be held on December 15, 2019, in Chiapas, Tabasco, Campeche, Yucatán, and Quintana Roo.

-The weekend of 15–16 December 2019, 92.3% of the people who participated in the consultation voted in favor, while 7.4% voted against the proposal.
+The weekend of December 15–16, 2019, 92.3% of the people who participated in the consultation voted in favor, while 7.4% voted against the proposal.
 100,940 people voted, 2.36% of the 3,536,000 registered voters in the 84 municipalities affected.

 The Mexican Office of the United Nations High Commissioner for Human Rights criticized the vote.
 They pointed out that voters were provided with only the positive effects of the project (improved attention to water supplies, health, education, employment, housing, environmental protection, and culture) but were not informed of the negative effects.
 The Human Rights Commission also criticized the translations of the material used, the short period of time for the election, and low turnout, particularly among indigenous women.
 They noted that many potential voters did not have the financial resources to travel to the voting locations, and that the majority of voters were municipal employees.
 The government rejected the criticisms, stating the consultation met international standards.

 Progreso extension

 In June 2022 Interior Secretary Adán Augusto López Hernández announced a planned extension to Progreso and Umán in Yucatán.
+A planned freight connection to the Port of Progreso has since become impossible because the construction of an elevated roadway has blocked the railroad right-of-way.